synapseweb3/forcerelay/README.md

 Forcerelay is built on [Hermes](https://github.com/informalsystems/hermes), this means we will keep continue to track and update the latest version of Hermes, and won't stop it on any specific old version.

-Currently, Forcerelay only supports Axon, CKB and Cosmos-SDK chains, but not support other mainstream EVM chains, like Ethereum, Arbitrum and BSC, because it's not easy to run a light-client from any chains above on EVM.
-However, the implementation of mainstream EVM chains is on our future plan, we will keep you up-to-date with this.
+At present, Forcerelay exclusively supports Axon, CKB, and Cosmos-SDK chains, prioritizing their seamless operation.
+While it currently doesn't encompass other well-established EVM chains, such as Ethereum, Arbitrum, and BSC, this is primarily due to the intricacies of running a light-client from these chains on EVM.
+Nevertheless, our roadmap includes plans for implementing mainstream EVM chains, and we'll keep you informed on our progress in this regard.

 ## Progress Tracking
-Forcerelay is in development, any issues and PRs are welcome.
-Here is where we are in gerneral:
+Forcerelay is actively under development, and we welcome any issues and pull requests.
+Here's an overview of our current progress:
+- [x] Implement connection and channel layer of IBC protocol between Axon and CKB
 - [ ] Upgrade the underline Hermes from v1.4.0 to the latest v1.6.0
-- [x] Implement connection and channel layer of IBC protocol between Axon and CKB
 - [ ] Implement packet layer of IBC protocol between Axon and CKB
 - [ ] Implement entire IBC protocol between Axon and Cosmos-SDK chains
 - [ ] Implement entire IBC protocol between CKB and Cosmos-SDK chains